We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Finding a therapist online

-A 2018 study determined that internet-based therapy has high rates of satisfaction, and was “effective, acceptable, and practical” for treating anxiety and depressive disorders.
-The study decided that it is just as effective as face-to-face therapy, and it offers the added benefit of privacy and convenience.
+The study concluded that online CBT is just as effective as face-to-face therapy, and it offers the added benefit of privacy and convenience.

 It’s no surprise that therapy apps have grown in popularity.
-Soon after the coronavirus emerged in the United States, Talkspace reported a 10 percent increase in users requesting a therapist.
-The apps offer an online portal that allows clients to access therapy from anywhere.
+Soon after the coronavirus emerged in the United States, Talkspace reported a 10% in users requesting a therapist.
+The apps offer an online portal that allows people to access therapy from anywhere.

 After sharing your needs, the apps will match you with a therapist.
 You’ll gain access to an online portal with the facility to send text messages, set up video appointments, send voice memos, and make phone calls.

 A large appeal of these digital therapy methods is the access to 24/7 care.
 Typically, a therapist will get back to a client through the messaging app within 24 hours.
-Online therapy apps are also cost-effective for clients looking to have inexpensive access to healthcare.
+Online therapy apps are also cost-effective for people looking to have more affordable access to healthcare.

-For traditionalists seeking face-to-face therapy, many online therapy sites allow clients to plan a video session with therapists right from the client’s computer screen.
-Websites like Online-Therapy.com and Open Path Collective make it simple to find affordable online therapists.
+For traditionalists seeking synchronous online therapy, many online therapy sites allow clients to plan a video session with therapists right from the client’s computer screen.

 If you’re going through a difficult time, mental health services can help alleviate your psychological and emotional burdens through therapy.